Designing Data-Intensive Applications: reading notes, part 2

 Replicating logs

-Statement-based replication is not widely used because it can cause a lot of problems, e.g. nondeterministic functions like NOW(), out of sync sequences or side effects… Instead, physical-log-based replicaton uses the actual log of the storage engine: the WAL for B-tree based engines, or SSTables for LSM-tree bases engines.
+Statement-based replication is not widely used because it can cause a lot of problems, e.g. nondeterministic functions like NOW(), out of sync sequences or side effects… Instead, physical-log-based replication uses the actual log of the storage engine: the WAL for B-tree based engines, or SSTables for LSM-tree based engines.
 In this case the leader “writes twice” its log: first locally, then sending it over the network to the followers.
 A big downside: as a low-level object, the WAL is tightly coupled to the storage engine.
 As a consequence, database version mismatches between nodes are risky.
 This prevents zero-downtime rolling upgrades.
 As a middle ground, higher-level logical log objects are often used to avoid coupling replication and storage engines.

 Replication lag